Traveling Asia in summer is enjoyable, as always, but many destinations will be dealing with heat, humidity, and monsoon rain.

 - Gawai Dayak: Dayak is the collective name given to over 200 indigenous tribes found in Sarawak, Borneo, and neighboring Kalimantan.
 Gawai Dayak is a two-day festival held on May 31 in Sarawak, Borneo, celebrating their cultures.

-- Rainforest World Music Festival: Set in the beautiful Sarawak Cultural Village outside of Kuching in Malaysian Borneo, the Rainforest World Music Festival is one of the best around.
-Cultural workshops and demonstrations permeate the afternoons before bands from all over the world take the stage in the evenings.
-The festival is usually held in late June.
-See how to get to Borneo by grabbing a cheap flight.
+- Rainforest World Music Festival: Set in the beautiful Sarawak Cultural Village outside of Kuching in Malaysian Borneo, the Rainforest World Music Festival is one of the biggest cultural demonstrations in Southeast Asia, and it's fun!
+Cultural workshops and events permeate the afternoons before bands from all over the world take the stage in the evenings.
+Getting to Borneo from Kuala Lumpur is easy with cheap flights.